COVID-19-AI-Research-Project/EMAR-Mini/Devices/3/Documentation/Installation/Installation.md

 This system requires a fully functioning [HIAS server](https://github.com/LeukemiaAiResearch/HIAS "HIAS server").
 Follow the [HIAS server installation guide](https://github.com/LeukemiaAiResearch/HIAS/blob/master/Documentation/Installation/Installation.md "HIAS server installation guide") to setup your HIAS server before continuing with this tutorial.

 ## Device 1 & 2 Installation Guides
-Before you continue with this tutorial, you should complete the steps in the [Device 1](Devices/1/Documentation/Installation/Installation.md "Device 1") & [Device 2](Devices/2/Documentation/Installation/Installation.md "Device 2") installation guides.
+Before you continue with this tutorial, you should complete the steps in the [Device 1 installation guide](Devices/1/Documentation/Installation/Installation.md "Device 1 installation guide") and the [Device 2 installation guide](Devices/2/Documentation/Installation/Installation.md "Device 2 installation guide").

 ## Ubuntu Server 18.04.4 LTS
 For this project, the operating system of choice is [Ubuntu Server 18.04.4 LTS](https://ubuntu.com/download/server "Ubuntu Server 18.04.4 LTS").
 To get your operating system installed you can follow the [Create a bootable USB stick on Ubuntu](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-ubuntu#0 "Create a bootable USB stick on Ubuntu") tutorial.